 - 1. Official transcripts of all previous college study for college transfer credit must be submitted to the Admissions Department prior to acceptance. - 2.
 Transfer students with more than 24 completed college hours are NOT required to submit a high school transcript, with the exception of applicants to the Physical Therapist Assistant Program. - 3.
-Courses with a grade of S (satisfactory) or P (pass) may be accepted, but are not counted in the quality point average. - 4.
+Students transferring into a bachelor-degree program must earn at least 30 credits at Villa Maria College.
+Students transferring into an associate-degree program must earn at least 15 credits at Villa Maria College. - 4.
+Courses with a grade of S (satisfactory) or P (pass) may be accepted, but are not counted in the quality point average. - 5.
 Courses completed at other institutions with a grade of C or above are accepted for credit if applicable to the chosen program of study.
-Grades of C- or below are not eligible for transfer credit. - 5.
+Grades of C- or below are not eligible for transfer credit. - 6.
 Art students may be required to submit an appropriate art portfolio to support any letter grade they have earned.
-Their portfolio must be accepted by the Art Department in order for that letter grade to transfer. - 6.
-Transfer students must arrange for immunization records from previous institutions to be forwarded to the Health Services Office. - 7.
+Their portfolio must be accepted by the Art Department in order for that letter grade to transfer. - 7.
+Transfer students must arrange for immunization records from previous institutions to be forwarded to the Health Services Office. - 8.
 Transfer credits from Bryant and Stratton College are limited to courses taken after 2003.